koyo-finance/docs/docs/guide/exchange/swap.md

 After confirming the gas fee, transaction will go through.

 That's it!
+Check your wallet
-Check your balance and enjoy your freshly swapped tokens.
+and enjoy your freshly swapped tokens.

 ## Problems